 Welcome to Govoni Law’s easy-to-read page about Airbnb in Italy.
 If you’re considering running your own Airbnb in Italy, it’s important to understand the regulations and requirements.
-This article will provide you with the key information you need to know.
+This article is a guide that will provide you with the key information you need to know on how to start an Airbnb in Italy.

 What is a holiday let?